mattermost/docs/source/deploy/mattermost-changelog.md

 ### Improvements

-See [this walkthrough video](https://www.youtube.com/watch?v=udC2OCTGooc&feature=youtu.be&ab_channel=Mattermost) on some of the below improvements in our latest release.
+See [this walkthrough video](https://www.youtube.com/watch?v=udC2OCTGooc&feature=youtu.be&ab_channel=Mattermost) on some of the improvements in our latest release below.

 #### User Interface (UI)
  - Improved readability by displaying system messages on multiple lines when editing a channel header.